-Uplifting alarm clock

-Philips Wake-up Light

-Wakes you by simulating a sunrise and playing nature sounds-thankfully, no crowing roosters.
+(5 OF 7) Uplifting alarm clock Philips Wake-up Light (\$169.99) Wakes you by simulating a sunrise and playing nature sounds -thankfully, no crowing roosters.
+Is the premise legit?
 "Waking up gently from a light sleep is especially helpful for people who have Seasonal Affective Disorder," Dr. Teitelbaum says, "because the gradual light increases serotonin, the 'happiness molecule' in your brain."
 Our tester says: "Even after only four hours of sleep, this woke me easy breezy.
 No more morning grogginess."
 Bottom line: Worth it.
 It's pricey, but you will wake up happier.